Sorry, you need to enable JavaScript to visit this website.

 During the off-the-job training, quality visits are performed by the Quality Assurance Unit, whereby the role of the latter is to ensure that the delivery of the off-the-job training is in accordance with the accredited course; the trainer uses different delivery methodologies to meet the needs of all trainees and the tools and facilities used by trainers to deliver the course are in line with standards established by the Corporation.

-When it comes to the funding of the training allowance, trainees are requested to fill in attendance sheets that must be endorsed by the employer.
-These attendance sheets are vetted by Jobsplus officials.
+When it comes to funding the training allowance, trainees are requested to fill out declaration forms that must be endorsed by the employer.
+These declaration forms are vetted by Jobsplus officials.
 Trainees are only paid for attended hours, meaning deductions are automatically made before payment is issued.

 The Apprenticeship Department at MCAST have developed a Monitoring System where lecturers who are VET experts are monitoring in the industry.
 This ensures that the people who are actually monitoring the students know both the industry and the competences that the students should be gaining.
-Once a student is placed in an internship, they are assigned to a lecturer, and an online report is completed by the lecturer.
+Once a student is placed in an apprenticeship, they are assigned to a lecturer, and the lecturer completes an online report.
 The report can be flagged by both the employer and also by the student.
-At the end of each month, a report on the particular placement is compiled.
+Each visit, a report on the particular apprenticeship placement is compiled.
 The monitoring lecturers also provide feedback to the apprenticeship provider.